 If HR does not adapt, skepticism towards the function will get worse.
 We’re at the beginning of major changes to the workforce.
 In 2015, for the first time, millennials were the largest generation in the workforce—and also the least engaged.

 You’ll find hundreds of think pieces on the generational gap in the workplace with a simple Google search, but employees of all generations can agree on their disdain towards antiquated workplace practices.

 HR is an ideal candidate to adapt and solve these issues.
 HR’s pending extinction makes it a necessary candidate to adapt if they expect to survive.

 The way forward

 Pressure presents both a challenge and an opportunity.
 So far, HR has failed to step up and deliver.

-Without change, HR will have squandered the opportunity to change its reputation and increase its impact.
-This is unacceptable - it’s time to aspire to be more than a cost center with debatable value and a candidate for corporate extinction.
+Without changing, HR will have squandered the opportunity to change its reputation and increase its impact.
+This is unacceptable—it’s time to aspire to be more than a cost center with debatable value and a candidate for corporate extinction.

 It’s far too early for the end of HR—but the function must adapt if it is to survive.